scarletquasar/MelonRuntime/projects/melon-docs/init/InstallingDotnetRuntime.md

 # ✨ Installing .NET Runtime

 ```
-⛔ MelonRuntime requires ASP.NET Runtime version 6.0 or higher to run in any environment
+⛔ Melon requires ASP.NET Runtime version 6.0 or higher to run in any environment
 ```

 ## Installing on Windows